tc39/proposal-pattern-matching/README.md

 #### <a name="object-matcher"></a> > Objects

 Objects are destructured.
-Any variables mentioned in the match side MUST exist in the matched object, but additional properties on the object will be ignored.
+Any keys mentioned in the match side MUST exist in the matched object, but additional properties on the object will be ignored.
 Matches within objects can be further nested with any other types.

+As with regular object destructuring, computed properties and `Symbol`-based properties are both valid property names, but they do not support collapsed variable bindings (`{x}` vs `{['hello-there']}`)

 Object matchers support "rest params", that is, `{x, ...y}`.
 Unlike Array matchers, though, it is a `SyntaxError` to try to further destructure that rest